mekdimd/email-automation-script/README.md

 ## Description

 The Email Automation Script is a Python script that sends emails at random intervals.
 It is designed for scenarios where you want to simulate human-like email sending patterns.
-The current implementation is for a sweepstake contest.

 This script utilizes the `smtplib` library for sending emails and incorporates the `python-dotenv` package to manage environment variables. **This script is not intended for malicious purposes, please use responsibly!**

 ## Features

-- Supports 2 different email sending algorithms (Spaced interval and Burst)
+- Supports 2 different email-sending algorithms
-    - Spaced interval algorithm sends emails at random intervals
+    - The "Spaced Interval algorithm" sends emails at random intervals (ex. send emails every 1-2 hours)
-    - Burst algorithm sends many emails in shorter bursts and then takes a longer break.
+    - The "Burst algorithm" sends many emails in shorter bursts and then takes a longer break; this algorithm is more human-like. (ex. send ~20 burst emails 1-2 mins apart, long break 6-8 hours)
-- Avoid sending emails during offline hours (ex.
+- Avoids sending emails during offline hours that can be specified in config.json (ex.
 12am - 6am)

 ## Getting Started